-Most of her articles can be read on her blog, The Shiller Articles.
+Most of her articles can be read here.

-Romy Shiller holds a PhD in Drama from the Graduate Centre for Study of Drama, University of Toronto where she wrote a doctoral dissertation entitled 'A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film.'
+Romy Shiller holds a Ph.D. in Drama from the Graduate Centre for Study of Drama, the University of Toronto where she wrote a doctoral dissertation entitled 'A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film.'

 Romy Shiller attended Berkshire Center for the Performing Arts (USA) and The Hampton Playhouse (USA) where she studied Musical Theatre.
 She went to The Ashton Dance Academy for Ballet (Montreal) and The Dance Factory for Jazz Dance and Modern Dance (Montreal).

 In 1997, Romy Shiller appeared in the film, 'An Innocent Kiss,' directed by Tina Hahn under Cottage Creative Productions.
 She also played the role of Wendy in Chris Philpott's 'The Eternal Husband.'
 In the play, 'Kyotopolis' by Daniel David Moses, she played Barbara Buck/Jo/Beaver Puppet at The Robert Gill Theatre in Toronto under the direction of Colin Taylor.

 She would often substitute for Host/Arts Critic Melinda Best on Café Express, CHIN 101.3 FM.